-Cranberry is often recommended for urinary tract infections, but E.Coli is an acid adaptive bacterium, and is capable of synthesising its nutritional requirements from the surrounding acids in its environment.
+Cranberry is often recommended for urinary tract infections, but is it the best option?
+E.Coli is an acid adaptive bacterium capable of synthesising its nutritional requirements from the surrounding acids in its environment.
 Since cranberry produces hippuric acid in the urine, creating acidic urine conditions, it provides E.Coli and other gram negative bacteria a suitable environment in which they can multiply.

 Giving cranberry juice to women with confirmed bacteriuria, considerably increases the chances of the infection recurring, with increasing severity.

 This is completely at odds with almost everything you read or hear about cranberry.
 However, most of the information available focuses on a possible anti-adhesion effect, ignoring the feeding effect.
-Clinical trials of cranberry are not well conducted, and have results that are inconclusive, borderline placebo, or negative.
-However, negative results are not well publicised because people producing cranberry have no motivation to publicise these results.
+Clinical trials of cranberry are not well conducted, with often inconclusive or negative results.
+However, negative results are not well publicised because people producing cranberry have no motivation to do so.

-There is a small anti-adhesion effect from cranberry, but we believe that for the vast majority of bladder infection agents, the increased bacterial metabolic rate that results from the acidic urine produced by drinking cranberry, more than cancels out any anti-adhesion benefits.
+There is a small anti-adhesion effect from cranberry.
+We believe however, that the vast majority of bladder infection agents, the increased bacterial metabolic rate that results from the acidic urine produced by cranberry, negates any anti-adhesion benefits.

-On the other hand, it seems to be the case that for most gram negative bacteria, living in alkali conditions is like living in their own waste - not ideal conditions.
-In alkaline urine they slow down their metabolic rate and it can take them twice as long to divide (to double).
-That's why taking potassium citrate, which makes the urine more alkaline can help ease the situation, and Vitamin C in the form of Ascorbic Acid, (which mostly ends up in the urine), makes the situation worse.
+On the other hand, it seems to be the case that for most gram negative bacteria, living in alkali conditions is like living in their own waste.
+In alkaline urine their metabolic rate decreases, and it can take them twice as long to divide (to double).
+That's why taking potassium citrate, which alkalises urine can help ease the situation.
+Vitamin C in the form of Ascorbic Acid, which mostly ends up in the urine, makes the situation worse.

-Vitamin C increases the risk again if its in the form of Ascorbic acid, and is taken alongside the cranberry.
-The body is incapable of making much use of Vitamin C in this form, and most of it ends up in the urine, providing any bacteria present in the urine with another prime source of nutrients.
+Vitamin C in the form of Ascorbic acid, taken alongside cranberry, may aggravate the situation.
+The body is incapable of making use of excess Vitamin C in this form, and most of it filters into the urine.
+This provides any bacteria present in the urine with another prime source of nutrients.
 A buffered form of Vitamin C should be used instead, like Calcium Ascorbate.

 Another reason not to take cranberry is that it hinders the effect of antibiotics.
 Many antibiotics work by damaging the cell walls of bacteria.
-Adding hippuric acid into the urine (by taking cranberry) initially kills off the bacteria that have thinner acid-susceptible cell-walls, leaving only thicker-skinned acid-resistant individuals to multiply and pass on their resistant genes.
+Hippuric acid in the urine (from cranberry) initially kills off the bacteria with thinner acid-susceptible cell-walls, leaving only thicker-skinned acid-resistant individuals to multiply and pass on their resistant genes.
 Antibiotics like penicillins and cephalosporins often don't manage to kill these thick skinned bacteria.
-Add to that the fact that within three generations the bacteria can fully metabolise hippuric acid, creating all the Pyrenes and Amino acids they need to thrive.
+Add to that the fact that within three generations the bacteria can fully metabolise hippuric acid, creating the Pyrenes and Amino acids they need to thrive.

 Often, when somebody has been taking cranberry with antibiotics, the infection returns to full strength within a week or two of finishing the course of antibiotics.

-Since the healthy vagina is colonised by lactobacilli, which are beneficial microorganisms that maintain an acidic (low pH) environment in the vagina, it is often assumed that a similar low pH environment in the urine makes the bladder hostile to bacteria.
+Lactobacilli are beneficial microorganisms that maintain an acidic (low pH) environment in the vagina.
+Since the healthy vagina is colonised by Lactobacilli, it is often assumed that a similar low pH environment in the urine is beneficial.
 This is simply not true.
 The bladder and the vagina are entirely different environments.
 In the vaginal area, Lactobacilli compete with other bacteria for resources, and as a by-product, they produce hydrogen peroxide which also creates a hostile environment for bacteria.
 The tissues of the vagina and the Lactobaccili cells are adapted for exactly this environment, and they are healthy when the pH is low (acidic).